altexdim/sourcemod-plugin-gungame/README.txt

 Changelog
 ---------
+	Unofficial_6 1.0.0.1.4:
+		* Reverted changes about warmup.
+Need more think about.

 	Unofficial_5 1.0.0.1.3:
 		* Added exit button "1" to "!score" menu
 		* Code improved.
 Separated business logic about calculating leader from